 statement triggers the internal deleter method of .children

-and clears the list.
+and clears the list of nodes.

 Creating Backward-Compatible Class APIs

-Suppose you’re creating an accounting application and you need a base class to manage currencies.
+Suppose you’re creating an accounting application and need a base class to manage currencies.
 To this end, you create a Currency

 class that exposes two attributes, .units